Prodeko/prodeko-community/README.md

 Project management is conducted mainly via `./Makefile`, and the scripts included therein contain sufficient [inline documentations](./Makefile) explaining their usages.
 Make was chosen as the management interface as it is readily available on practically all Unix-y operating systems, and it can easily interface with all the external command line tools we need to use in our project (`npm`, `docker-compose`, anything else that might come up).
 Command chaining also allows us to command the project descriptively and neatly, and build up more complex scripts from smaller primitives.

 ## Migrations

+**How to apply local admin UI changes to prod, TL;DR:**

+1. Make changes locally via the admin UI
+1. Run `make save-migrations`
+1. Commit changes to `directus/schema.json`
+1. Push and wait for automatic deployment
+1. Verify changes in production admin UI!

+**NOTE:** These changes apply to database schema and the admin UI, not data!
+For example, if you add a new text field for a new button, you still need to add the actual translated strings in the admin UI as data !== schema!

 Directus doesn't yet support proper schema migrations ([relevant GH discussion](https://github.com/directus/directus/discussions/3891)), but we really want to be able to version our admin UI and data structures.
 The `./scripts` folder contains just that!